leung018/todo-application/README.md

 #### `make e2e-dev`

-Run both frontend and cypress in development mode.
-Have to run `make backend-dev` in another terminal.
+Run both frontend and `cypress` in development mode.
+Also have to run `make backend-dev` in another terminal.

 See [README of backend](./backend/README.md) and [README of frontend](./frontend/README.md) for more specific commands of both frontend and backend during development.